jupyter-book/jupyter-book/docs/advanced/pdf.md

-The LaTeX file that `jupyter-book` produces is not particularly easy to edit primarily because it contains `sphinx` and `pygments` markup to enable syntax highlighting for code cells etc. This is an area we would like to improve so that the LaTeX file is more human editable to enable customization.
+The LaTeX file that `jupyter-book` produces is not particularly easy to edit primarily because it contains `sphinx` and `pygments` markup to enable syntax highlighting for code cells etc. This is an area we would like to improve so that the LaTeX file is more human readable to enable customization.

 See [#1497](https://github.com/executablebooks/jupyter-book/issues/1497)
 :::